 In April 2016, the Authority released the Burbank to Los Angeles Project Section Supplemental Alternatives Analysis (SAA) and the Palmdale to Burbank Project Section SAA (Authority 2016a, 2016b), each of which covered a portion of the Burbank to Los Angeles Project Section.
-The portion from Alameda Avenue in Burbank to LAUS in Los Angeles was studied in the Burbank to Los Angeles Project Section SAA.
-The Burbank to Los Angeles Project Section SAA recommended carrying forward one HSR Build Alternative along with the No Project Alternative.
+The portion from Alameda Avenue in Burbank to LAUS in Los Angeles was studied in the Burbank to Los Angeles Project Section SAA recommended carrying forward one HSR Build Alternative along with the No Project Alternative.